Skip to main content

 CompanyCityWorkersTypeDate

-The biggest impact was at Concentrix CVG at its Laredo facility, reporting 422 affected workers.
-Conduit Global-kgb USA, Inc followed with 245 workers.
+The most significant filing came from Concentrix CVG at its Laredo facility, reporting 422 affected workers.
+Conduit Global-kgb USA followed with 245 workers.

 Trend & Outlook

-This data points to a easing in workforce disruptions across Texas, with filings falling below both recent and year-ago levels.
-The Healthcare sector warrants close attention heading into the next period.
+The numbers illustrate a easing in workforce disruptions across Texas, with filings falling below both recent and year-ago levels.
+The Professional Services sector warrants close attention heading into the next period.

 This analysis is based on official WARN Act filings reported by Texas.
 The Worker Adjustment and Retraining Notification (WARN) Act requires employers with 100+ employees to provide 60-day advance notice of mass layoffs and plant closings.
 Data is updated daily by WARN Firehose.
 View all Texas WARN notices, browse layoffs by state, or download the full dataset.